 Global Perspectives on Tropical and Emerging Infectious Diseases (MIBO/PBHL/IDIS/BHSI 8260)

 Global status, epidemiology and control of parasitic, viral, and bacterial diseases of major public health importance.
 Emphasis will be on scientific, policy, and economic aspects of past, current, and future public health approaches to deal with these globally challenging infectious diseases from multiple and integrative perspectives.

 - Offered: Maymester every odd-numbered year

-For more information, please contact Dan Colley at email@example.com
+For more information regarding this course, please contact Dr. Kyle at email@example.com

 Biology of Parasitism (CBIO 8500)

 Diseases caused by eukaryotic parasites like malaria still are a major threat to human health in large parts of the world.
 Parasites are also fascinating scientific models, and we will discuss parasitism on the cell and molecular level.
 Parasites have proven to be formidable challenges to drug and vaccine development.
 Why is this, and how might recent advances in parasite cell biology, biochemistry, and genomics help to overcome these challenges?
 The class will meet every week for two lectures and a seminar focusing on recent original literature.
 Lecturers will include faculty from CTEGD, CDC, Emory University and additional speakers.
 Students with interest in the molecular biology of infectious diseases without prior training in parasitology are welcome.

 - Coordinator: Drs.
 Silvia Moreno and Vasant Muralidharan